johnigor/Contact-Register/README.md

 <br />
 <br />
-1. To access the site, the user must be logged in to a session, if user forgot password, this can be recovered by option Redefinir "Senha/Reset Password".
+1. To access the site, the user must be logged in to a session, if user forgot password, this can be recovered by option "Redefinir Senha/Reset Password".
 The new password is immediately sent to the user's e-mail.
 - The admin user has all access over the app's features, the standard user has all access except for the Users page control.

 ![image](https://user-images.githubusercontent.com/91505101/179227395-8ca16a2a-5d83-49cb-86a4-e9cfbb1c884f.png)